alibaqbani/SwiftArc/README.md

 SwiftArc is released under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments
-Crafted by [YourName] with inspiration from the SwiftUI and iOS development community.
+Crafted by Ali Baqbani with inspiration from the SwiftUI and iOS development community.

-What do you think—ready to push this to your repo?
-Any final adjustments?